anjumArnab/Markify/README.md

 - **Provider** : State management

 ## Features
-- Download data as CSV, JSON, PDF format
+- Download data as CSV, JSON, or PDF format
-- Share with othres
+- Share with others

 ---